-Many people in the construction industry can benefit professionally by learning how to read a set of construction documents (CDs).
+Many people in the construction industry can benefit professionally by learning how to read a set of blueprints, also known as construction documents (CDs).

-This class is designed to help trades professionals, journey people, drafters, designers and architectural and engineering interns.
+This blueprint reading online tutorial review course is designed to help trades professionals, journey people, drafters, designers and architectural and engineering interns.
 By the conclusion of this class, participants will be able to work themselves through a set of construction documents, and understand and apply the inter-connectivity between the drawings.

 - Demonstrate an understanding of the inter-relationship between the drawings included in a set of Construction Documents (blueprints).